Social Skills Are Ultimately Subjective

 I think what this article will mainly do is validate some people's thoughts:

 - "Who is anyone to tell me the way I act is wrong?
 It's just different.
 If I were in another country the way I am wouldn't be considered a problem.
 It may even be seen as a strength."

 It's true.
-What defines 'good' social skills is something that a culture has vaguely, generally agreed on.
-The same goes for what makes up the right kind of overall attitude towards socializing.
+What defines "good" social skills is something that a culture has vaguely, generally agreed on.
+The same goes for what makes up the right kind of overall attitude toward socializing.
 It's easy to see this is subjective because the standard differs from culture to culture.
-Even within one society different subcultures will have different ideals about the best way to behave.
+Even within one society various subcultures have different ideals about the best way to behave.
 It's so easy to think of examples I almost don't even need to write them:

 - In some countries people stand really close to each other when they talk, while others give more space.